-In April 2011, we issued in a public offering \$375.0 million aggregate principal amount of 3.0% senior unsecured notes due April 15, 2016.
-In June 2013, we issued in a public offering \$500.0 million aggregate principal amount of 2.875% senior unsecured notes due June 1, 2023.
+In April 2011, we issued in a public offering \$375.0 million aggregate principal amount of 3.0% senior unsecured notes due April 15, 2016 (the 2016 Notes).
+In June 2013, we issued in a public offering \$500.0 million aggregate principal amount of 2.875% senior unsecured notes due June 1, 2023 (the 2023 Notes and together with the 2016 Notes, the Notes).
 Our ability to make payments of principal and interest on our indebtedness when due depends upon our future performance, which will be subject to general economic conditions, industry cycles and financial, business and other factors affecting our consolidated operations, many of which are beyond our control.
 If we are unable to generate sufficient cash flow from operations in the future to service our outstanding debt, we may be required to, among other things:

-- seek additional financing in the debt or equity markets; - refinance or restructure all or a portion of our indebtedness, including the notes; - borrow under our existing revolving credit facility; - divert funds that would otherwise be invested in our operations; - sell selected assets; or - reduce or delay planned capital expenditures or operating expenditures.
+- seek additional financing in the debt or equity markets; - refinance or restructure all or a portion of our indebtedness, including the Notes; - borrow under our existing revolving credit facility; - divert funds that would otherwise be invested in our operations; - sell selected assets; or - reduce or delay planned capital expenditures or operating expenditures.

-Such measures might not be sufficient to enable us to service our debt, including the notes, which could negatively impact our financial results.
+Such measures might not be sufficient to enable us to service our debt, including the Notes, which could negatively impact our financial results.
 In addition, any such financing, refinancing or sale of assets might not be possible on economically favorable terms.

-Restrictions in our revolving credit facility and outstanding debt instruments may limit our activities.
+Restrictions in our revolving credit facility, our outstanding \$2 billion term loan and outstanding debt instruments may limit our activities.

-Our current revolving credit facility and our outstanding senior unsecured notes impose, and future debt instruments to which we may become subject may impose, restrictions that limit our ability to engage in activities that could otherwise benefit our company, including to undertake certain transactions, to create certain liens on our assets and to incur certain subsidiary indebtedness.
+Our current revolving credit facility, outstanding \$2 billion term loan and our outstanding senior unsecured notes impose, and future debt instruments to which we may become subject may impose, restrictions that limit our ability to engage in activities that could otherwise benefit our company, including to undertake certain transactions, to create certain liens on our assets and to incur certain subsidiary indebtedness.
 Our ability to comply with these financial restrictions and covenants is dependent on our future performance, which is subject to prevailing economic conditions and other factors, including factors that are beyond our control such as foreign exchange rates, interest rates, changes in technology and changes in the level of competition.
-In addition, our revolving credit facility requires us to maintain compliance with specified financial ratios.
-If we breach any of the covenants under our revolving credit facility or the indenture governing our outstanding notes and do not obtain appropriate waivers, then, subject to applicable cure periods, our outstanding indebtedness thereunder could be declared immediately due and payable.
+In addition, our revolving credit facility and our \$2 billion term loan require us to maintain compliance with specified financial ratios.
+If we breach any of the covenants under these facilities or the indenture governing our outstanding notes and do not obtain appropriate waivers, then, subject to applicable cure periods, our outstanding indebtedness thereunder could be declared immediately due and payable or we may be restricted from further borrowing under our revolving credit facility.